Call Now Request FREE consultation - 1866-758-4529

 4. On duty and not driving.

-In the past are two main ways truck drivers cheated on their logbooks.
+In the past, there were two main ways truck drivers cheated on their logbooks.

 1. DUPLICATE LOGS